-b.
+- a.
+IFRS 9, "Financial Instruments", replaces the guidance in IAS 39, "Financial Instruments: Recognition and Measurement", and includes requirements for recognition and measurement, impairment, derecognition and general hedge accounting.
+The standard is effective for annual periods beginning on or after January 1, 2018, with earlier application permitted. - b.
 IFRS 15, "Revenue from Contracts with Customers", establishes principles that an entity shall apply to report useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
-The standard is effective for annual periods beginning on or after January 1, 2018, with earlier application permitted.
-The Company does not intend to early adopt IFRS 15.
+The standard is effective for annual periods beginning on or after January 1, 2018, with earlier application permitted. - c.
+IFRS 16, "Leases" replaces IAS 17, "Leases".
+The new standard requires lessees to recognize a lease liability reflecting future lease payments and a "right-of-use asset" for virtually all lease contracts, and to record it on the statement of financial position, except with respect to lease contracts that meet limited exception criteria.
+The standard is effective for annual periods beginning on or after January 1, 2019, with earlier application permitted.
+The Company does not intend to early adopt IFRS 16.